-- How to insert the Nano-SIM and start your new iPad Air or iPad mini
+- How to insert the Nano-SIM card into the iPad and start up your new iPad Air or iPad mini

 - Step-by-step walkthrough to set up an iPad

-- Discover how to set up your iPad correctly and which optional features you should pick
+- Discover how to set up your iPad correctly - and which optional features (Siri, iCloud etc) you should activate

 If you've just bought or been given a new iPad (whether it's an iPad Air 1 or iPad Air 2, or an iPad mini 1, iPad mini 2 or iPad mini 3) and want to know how to set up the iPad and get started, you've come to the right place.
 Apple makes it as easy as possible to set up and start using its iOS products, which should fill newcomers with confidence; but a little straight-talking guidance never goes amiss.
 That's what we'll try to provide in this article.